maximkartsev/prjctr-ml-in-prod-course/hw3/pr4/README.md

-# Benchmark CSV Processing Project
+# Homework 3 - PR4: Create code to benchmark inference performance using single and multiple processes, and report the differences in time.
+Benchmark CSV Processing Project

 This project benchmarks various approaches to reading and processing CSV files using Python.
 The project contains two benchmark scripts: